Rackspace Cloud Essentials - Install vsftpd for CentOS

 sudo service vsftpd start

-Wow, that was quick!
-We have a working install of vsftpd already on the server.
-Lets go ahead and make a couple of configuration changes for security and convenience.
+Now that you have a working installation of vsftpd already on the server.
+Now you can make a few of configuration changes for security and convenience.

 sudo chkconfig vsftpd on

 The standard vsftpd configuration file and all subsequent files for CentOS reside in the /etc/vsftpd/ directory.
 The most important file in this directory is vsftpd.conf.
 You need to make two changes to this file for security and convenience.
 These are the changes described in the next two sections.

 To get started, open the /etc/vsftpd/vsftpd.conf file in your favorite text editor.

 We recommend disabling anonymous FTP, unless you have a specific requirement to use it.